Starting a beer brewery

 You can start brewing beer from 3 places:

-If you want to start brewing commercially from home, you need to check your municipality’s zoning plan to see if your home may be used for this purpose.
-If you rent a house, you also need to inform your landlord.
+If you want to start brewing commercially from home, you need to check your municipality’s environment plan to see if your home may be used for this purpose.
 This does not apply if you only brew beer as a hobby.

 You can rent business premises to start your own brewery.
-Check if the space meets your demands, and if your activities are within the zoning plan scope.
-Check with your municipality whether or not you need an All-in-one permit for physical aspects (Omgevingsvergunning) and a Notification of the environmental impact of your business as regards waste, pollution, odour or noise.
+Check if the space meets your demands, and if your activities are within the environment plan's scope.
+Check with your municipality whether or not you need an environment and planning permit (Omgevingsvergunning).
+A notification of the environmental impact of your business as regards waste, pollution, odour, or noise is not included in the permit.
 This is called a ‘melding milieubeheer’.
+Check if you also need to file this notification.

 Rules for beer breweries